Melodious-nub/daily-home-backend/README.md

 ### Mess Management
 - **Create Mess**: Users can create a new mess with name and address
-- **Join Mess**: Users can join existing messes using 6-digit identifier codes
+- **Request to Join**: Users can request to join existing messes using 6-digit identifier codes
+- **Approve/Reject Requests**: Mess admins can approve or reject member join requests
 - **Leave Mess**: Users can leave a mess (admin cannot leave without transferring admin role)
 - **Mess Admin**: Mess creator becomes admin with additional privileges
 - **Unique Identifier**: Each mess gets a unique 6-digit code for easy joining